downingbots/GPT4o_with_WidowX-Arm/README.md

 a fully automated GPT-controlled robot arm.
 Debugging the GPT4o API version to control the robot arm is on my todo-list, but I don't currently have a paid subscription given the limitations of spacial localization.

+Remember Google's SayCan?
+It seems like GPT4o could replace the combination of GPT-3 and CLIP, but still would need the open-vocabulary object detection provided by ViLD to produce bounding boxes around the objects for spacial localization.
+In addition, you'd need to provide a layer to manipulate the objects.